shabu-123/Bank-service-application/README.md

 # Bank-service-application
-ABC Bank's web application integrates machine learning models for credit score prediction, fraud detection, insurance claims, and a customer service chatbot using Streamlit for interactive user experience.
+This project is a web application for ABC Bank that integrates various machine learning models to provide a range of services to customers.
+The application is developed using the Streamlit framework and the Streamlit Option Menu library for a user-friendly interface.
+The application includes four main modules: Credit Score Prediction, Fraud Detection, Car Insurance Claim, and Customer Service Chatbot.
+Each module is implemented in a separate python file and is integrated into the main application using the MultiApp class.
+The application allows customers to interact with the various modules through a sidebar menu, providing a seamless and intuitive user experience.